 New Zealanders often ask people to do things in an indirect way.
-When someone asks for something it may sound like a suggestion.
-It is important to remember this when you are talking with your workmates and your boss.
+When someone asks for something, it may sound like a suggestion.
+It is important to remember this when you are talking with your boss and visitors to the farm.
 Here are some examples:

-- "Would you mind getting me a wheelbarrow?"
+- "Would you mind cleaning the shed?"

-= "Please get me a wheelbarrow."
+- = "Please clean the shed."

-- "Do you think you could move that plank?"
+- "Do you think you could put the tractor away?"

-- = "Please move that plank."
+- = "Please put the tractor away."